 If you have a bounty of fresh pears on hand, what to do with them all?
 You can preserve them for year round use by making this lovely spreadable fruit.
 If you’re unfamiliar with what this type of preserve is, it’s not quite a sauce but thicker and richer in flavor, a delightful, silky buttery spread.

-This Hit List is a collection of recipes for pear butter that I’ve found from around the ‘net, some with pretty simple ingredients while others offer a unique flavor twist.
+Here is a collection of recipes for homemade pear butter that I’ve found from around the ‘net, some with pretty simple ingredients while others offer a unique flavor twist.
 Enjoy!
 (Some of the summaries below are quotes from the websites).

 - With Grated Gingerroot: Brown butter gives this spread both caramel and nutty flavours, which pair exceptionally well with the bright flavour.
 From Canadian Living.